 Pay particular attention to training temporary or seasonal staff or anyone seconded from another store.
 All staff working during the festive season need to be aware of the emergency routes and assembly points.
 They may be unfamiliar with your store layout and the rules.

-6. Monitor & manage overcrowding
+6. Monitor and manage overcrowding

 Of course, all businesses want to see increased footfall in stores at Christmas.
 But be sensible and realistic.
 If customers cannot move around easily, they may not be able to evacuate safely either.
 In extreme situations, consider closing the doors temporarily to all new visitors to keep everyone safe.